What is a Knee Scooter? The Complete Guide

 So, what is a knee scooter?

 In this guide, we'll examine some common questions on the subject to help you learn everything you need to know about knee scooters.
+There's a video summary at the end of this article.

 In this guide, you'll learn: